akuklev/algebraic-theories/README.md

 Establishing such an all-encompassing framework of this kind with a nice semantics is however still work-in-progress.
 Present work is an attempt to progress in this direction.

-[^1]: <i>A generic mathematician, or more precisely a generic pure mathematician, is a mathematician working in the areas of algebra, analysis, geometry, topology or number theory, using classical logic and the axiom of choice.</i> — David M Roberts, hott.zulipchat.com
+[^1]: _A generic mathematician, or more precisely a generic pure mathematician, is a mathematician working in the areas of algebra, analysis, geometry, topology or number theory, using classical logic and the axiom of choice._ — David M Roberts, hott.zulipchat.com

 [^2]: Actually, instead of equality a more general notion of canonical convertibility can be developed for this case.